karayabin/universe-snapshot/universe/Ling/Light_TaskScheduler/doc/api/Ling/Light_TaskScheduler/Api/Generated/Classes/TaskScheduleApi/updateTaskScheduleById.md

-TaskScheduleApi::updateTaskScheduleById — Updates the taskSchedule row identified by the given id.
+TaskScheduleApi::updateTaskScheduleById — Updates the task schedule row identified by the given id.